azreasoners/NeurASP/examples/sudoku/README.md

 * dataGen.py: a Python file that load the train/test data and generate dataList, obsList (for training), and train_loader/test_loader (for computing the accuracy on training/testing data)
 * network.py: a Python file that defines the network "identify".
 * sudoku.ipynb: a Jupyter notebook for this example with detailed explanations to the codes
+* baseline.py: a Python file which trains and tests the baseline NN.

 ## Pretrained Models
 To make our NeurASP repository as small as possible, we put our pre-trained models on dropbox and list their download links below.
 These pre-trained models are named as "model_dataX.pt" where X is the number of data instances used for training.